QSaman/MarkDownFiles/Security/OpenSSLTips.md

 openssl x509  -startdate -enddate -noout -in file.crt
 ```

+For more information run `man openssl-x509` or `openssl x509 -help`.

 ## CRL Text Format

 If you want to see a CRL file (certificate revocation list) in text format and see its expiry date you must run the following command: